Student Code of Conduct

 - Those using the College’s electronic communications systems and services shall not employ a false identity.
 I t is a violation to originate email in such a manner as to create the impression to the recipient that the email originated from another source or individual.

-- Violations of the College’s email procedure may result in disciplinary action.
+- Violations of the College’s email policy may result in disciplinary action.

 E. Data Security